-- 2.21.
-The academy will ensure that teachers receive training on the best practice principles as outlined by the PSHE Association on creating a safe learning environment.
-To include:

-- Setting ground rules

-- Distancing the learning

 - The safe handling of questions

 - The protection of vulnerable learners

 - Signposting for further help and support

-- 2.22.
+- 2.24.
 The academy will use resources including the National College training materials as well as the PSHE resources published by the DfE to train staff members in the teaching of PSHE.